Practical 7 Building a Pipelined Processor

 2. Put it into ID

-4. Update all your stage registers to have control blocks.
+4. Update all your stage registers to have control blocks to "carry" the control signals through the pipeline.

-1. Open up the tb_Pipe.v test bench in vs code to see how it works.
-Notice there are lots of shortcuts that assign register values and check them.
-These are defined in another file, and to get this test to work with your processor you may need to edit the shortcuts.
+1. tb_Pipe_base_nohaz.v -- This is the test bench you will be running.
+Open this in vs code to see how it works.
+Notice there are lots of shortcuts like SET_REG and CHECK_REG that assign register values and check them.
+These are defined in another file, and to get this test to work with your processor you may need to edit the shortcuts in that other file.

 • There will be many comments in that file that give you suggestions of what to change.
 Read the comments.